 Know Before You Go

-There is free parking right in front of the Ice Castles in Dillon, and another nearby lot.
-We found parking this year easier than the last time we visited.
-But still plan a little extra time to secure your parking spot.
+There is free parking right in front of the Ice Castles in Cripple Creek, and another nearby lot.
+Plan a little extra time to secure your parking spot.

 Bring a Camera, or Phone